seek-ret/tests-rtl/README.md

 ## Run profile

 Each test run requires a run profile.
-By default, Seekret takes reads the run profile from the `run-profile.yaml` file in the root directory, but you can provide a different run profile by specifying the `--run-profile` flag.
+By default, Seekret reads the run profile from the `run-profile.yaml` file in the root directory, but you can provide a different run profile by specifying the `--run-profile` flag.

 The run profile sets: